hellerve/blog/wip/Lets_Write_Base64_in_Carp.md

 Usually you don’t need to do that and the compiler will infer a type for you, but sometimes those are too general or you want to be extra explicit.
-In this case, as we’ll see later, Carp will assume that the type of `charset` can be anything, because we only use interface functions on it that could be defined by a variety of types.
-It is prudent, however, that we restrict the inputs to arrays of characters, to make the type signature explicit and informative.
+In this case, as we’ll see later, Carp will assume that the type of `charset` can be an array containing any type, because we only use interface functions on it that could be defined by a variety of types.
+It is prudent, however,
+to restrict the inputs to arrays of characters, to make the type signature explicit and informative.

 What do we do in the function, though?
 First, we define `bytes` to be an array of characters, created from the input string—please note that we assume the text